OUR COMMITMENT TO

 Molson Coors target completion for all goals: 2016–2025.

-- Ensure packaging is 100% reusable, recyclable or compostable and that all plastic packaging is made from at least 30% recycled content.
+- By 2025, ensure consumer-facing packaging is 100% reusable, recyclable or compostable and that all plastic packaging is made from at least 30% recycled content.

-- This year, we’re starting to replace all our plastic rings with a new 100% recyclable six-pack.
-The nearly $85 capital investment will eliminate six-pack plastic rings from all packaging across Molson Coors’ North American brands, making Coors Light the largest beer brand in North America to take that initiative.
+- In 2022, we started replacing all our plastic rings with a new 100% recyclable six-pack.
+The nearly $85 million capital investment will eliminate six-pack plastic rings from all packaging across Molson Coors’ North American brands, making Coors Light the largest beer brand in North America to take that initiative.
 The new packaging will begin rolling out at the end of 2022, and the full conversion will be complete by the end of 2025.

 THE PLASTIC-FREE FUTURE MART